oliviermaridat/xacmlphp/README.md

 #### Terminology:

 - **PolicySet:** Set of Policy objects
-- **Policy:** Defines the policies to evaluate for authoriation.
+- **Policy:** Defines the policies to evaluate for authorization.
 Policies contain sets of Rules that are evaluated and the results are combined according to the Policy's Algorithm for an overall Policy pass/fail status
 - **Rule:** A Rule is made of of a set of Matches (inside a Target) that are used to evaluate